-If you’re a developer or run an agency, then you’re probably going to be dealing with multiple client websites.
+If you’re a developer or run an agency, then you’re probably going to be managing multiple WordPress websites.

-Managing multiple WordPress sites can end up being super time consuming, and that’s not even including the never-ending theme and plugin update process.
+Managing multiple WordPress sites can end up being extremely time consuming, and that’s not even including the never-ending theme and plugin update process.

 Luckily, as a WordPress user, you’re going to have a lot of different options for managing these sites in the most effective manner possible.